+Test Administration Manual

-Test Administration Manual March 13-April 28, 2023
+Test Administration Window March 10-April 25, 2025

-MSAA Service Center Phone: (866) 834-8879 Email: MSAAServiceCenter@cognia.org MSAA Online Assessment System: https://www.msaaassessment.org
+MSAA Service Center Phone: 866-834-8879 Email: MSAAServiceCenter@cognia.org MSAA Online Assessment System: www.msaaassessment.org

 All rights reserved.
 Any or all portions of this document may be reproduced and distributed without prior permission, provided the source is cited as follows: Multi-State Alternate Assessment (MSAA).
-(2023) Test Administration Manual.
+(2025) Test Administration Manual.

-The Multi-State Alternate Assessment (MSAA) is a comprehensive assessment system, designed to promote increasing higher academic outcomes for students with the most significant cognitive disabilities, in preparation for a broader array of post-secondary outcomes.
+The Multi-State Alternate Assessment (MSAA) is a comprehensive assessment system, designed to promote increased higher academic outcomes for students with the most significant cognitive disabilities, in preparation for a broader array of post-secondary outcomes.
 The MSAA is designed to assess students with the most significant cognitive disabilities and measures academic content that is aligned to and derived from each participating state's content standards.
 This assessment contains many built-in supports that allow students to use materials they are most familiar with, and communicate what they know and can do as independently as possible.
-The MSAA will be administered in the areas of English Language Arts (ELA) and Mathematics in grades 3-8 and high school.
-American Samoa, Arizona, the Bureau of Indian Education (BIE), Commonwealth of the Northern Mariana Islands (CNMI), Guam, Maine, the United States Virgin Islands (USVI), and Vermont (VT) will also be administering Science in grades 5, 8, and high school.
+This assessment was developed with Cognia through the research and development done by the National Center and State Collaborative, and is now carried forward by the MSAA Partners, including American Samoa (AS), Arizona (AZ), Bureau of Indian Education (BIE), Commonwealth of the Northern Mariana Islands (CNMI), Department of Defense Education Activity (DoDEA), District of Columbia, Guam (GU), Maine (ME), Montana, South Dakota, United States Virgin Islands (USVI), and Vermont (VT).
+The MSAA will be administered in the areas of English Language Arts (ELA) and mathematics in grades 3-8 and high school.
+AS, AZ, BIE, CNMI, GU, ME, USVI, and VT will also be administering science in grades 5, 8, and high school.